RyanQuey/khmer_speech_to_text/README.md

 2. Make sure you are using the right node version.
 Can use `nvm use` if you have nvm.
 3. Run `npm i`
 4. Copy config template to set some env vars: `cp ./src/config/dev/firebase.example.js ./src/config/dev/firebase.js`
-5. Set the firebase api key in that firebase.js file
+5. Set the firebase api key in that firebase.js file `vim ./src/config/dev/firebase.js`
 6. Setup firebase using the firebase CLI (at a minimum will have to do: `firebase use default`)

 ## Running Locally